jconkli07/Basic_Onshape_CAD/README.md

 ### Reflection

 This assignment really helped me get good at making sketches on other objects.
 I learned that when you are cutting a hole and you make it "through all" it cuts through all things in its way, even if those things aren't touching the object that it's sketched on.
 Tangent propogation allows you to create a skirt with the fillet tools.
+I liked being able to do the assignment off of written instructions better than a video.

 ---